geoffswc/geoffswc.github.io/README.md

 ## Core Workshops

 Offered once per quarter.
 Focus is on hands on learning, with minimal lecture.
-Designed for participants with little or no previous programming experience.
+These workshops are designed for participants with little or no previous programming experience.

 - Intro to Python Part 1
 - Intro to Python Part 2